John Kenneth Galbraith: Reception

 Paul Krugman downplayed Galbraith's stature as an academic economist in 1994.
 In Peddling Prosperity, he places Galbraith as one among many "policy entrepreneurs"—either economists, or think tank writers, left and right—who write solely for the public, as opposed to those who write for other academics, and who are, therefore, liable to make unwarranted diagnoses and offer over-simplistic answers to complex economic problems.
 Krugman asserts that Galbraith was never taken seriously by fellow academics, who instead viewed him as more of a "media personality".
 For example, Krugman believes that Galbraith's work, The New Industrial State, is not considered to be "real economic theory", and that Economics in Perspective is "remarkably ill-informed".

-Thomas Sowell wrote in his 1995 book The Vision of the Anointed that Galbraith was a notable "teflon prophet" alongside American biologist Paul R. Ehrlich, and institutes like the Club of Rome and Worldwatch Institute; they were utterly certain in their predictions, yet completely disproven empirically, though their reputations remained perfectly undamaged.
-Sowell first noted that in The Affluent Society, Galbraith argued that discussions of income inequality in the United States appeared to be declining in urgency.
-However, Sowell contended that since 1958, the year Galbraith's book was written, preoccupation with income distribution had been at an all-time high.
-Next, Sowell criticized Galbraith's claims in The Affluent Society and The New Industrial State that large corporations are invincible to competition.
-Sowell refuted this claim by citing Toyota and Honda's takeover of the United States' automobile market at the expense of General Motors, the previously dominant and allegedly infallible car company.
-Sowell also pointed out the decline of Life magazine, the disappearances of W.T.
-Grant and Graflex, the folding of Pan American, the collapse of newspaper companies in cities all across the country, the near extinction of Chrysler, and overall, the displacement of almost half of the firms in 1980's Fortune 500 in the 1990 edition.
-Sowell's third point of refutation was against Galbraith's assertion in The New Industrial State that successful corporate management was immune to corporate shake-ups, Sowell penned that, in reality, heads were "rolling in corporate suites across the land".
-The fourth of Galbraith's claims that Sowell believed to not have stood up to the test of time is Galbraith's contemptuousness towards the idea of a lone entrepreneur starting up a new, powerful company; Sowell used multibillionaires Steve Jobs and Bill Gates as counterexamples.
+Thomas Sowell in his 1995 book The Vision of the Anointed, criticized Galbraith's claims in The Affluent Society and The New Industrial State that large corporations are invincible to competition, by citing Toyota and Honda's takeover of the United States' automobile market at the expense of General Motors, the decline of Life magazine, and overall, the displacement of almost half of the firms in 1980's Fortune 500 in the 1990 edition.
+Sowell also criticized Galbraith's assertion that successful corporate management was immune to corporate shake-ups.
+Sowell believed Galbraith's contemptuousness towards the idea of a lone entrepreneur starting up a new, powerful company to not have stood up to the test of time; Sowell used Steve Jobs and Bill Gates as counterexamples.